olafgeibig/local-ai-ootb/README.md

 This project builds a dockerfile to run local-ai as a backend on e.g. runpod.ai

-Sources of local-ai can be found at https://github.com/go-skynet/LocalAI
+* Sources of local-ai can be found at https://github.com/go-skynet/LocalAI

-There's a runpod template available: https://runpod.io/gsc?template=uv9mtqnrd0&ref=984wlcra
+* There's a runpod template available: https://runpod.io/gsc?template=uv9mtqnrd0&ref=984wlcra
+* Source for image creation resides at https://github.com/fHachenberg/local-ai-ootb

 You can configure the behavior of the docker image using environment variables: